astuder/ModemHAT/README.md

 ### Audio Output / Speaker

-The audio output is optional and allows monitoring of connection progress via a speaker, and who doesn't the old-school sounds of two dial-up modems negotiating a session.
+The audio output is optional and allows monitoring of connection progress via a speaker, and who doesn't  love the old-school sounds of two dial-up modems negotiating a session.
+It's half the reason to build this project! :)

-The auto amplifier LM4819 (U4) can be substituted with the higher power, pin-compatible LM4862.
+The audio amplifier LM4819 (U4) can be substituted with the higher power, pin-compatible LM4862.
+Cheap, off-brand substitutes are probably fine too.

 As alternative to the JST connector J3, a small speaker can be directly soldered to the pads and afixed to the circuit board with double-sided tape.